juniorklawa/brainoverflow/content/posts/The Never Ending Battle Against Software Complexity.md

 > "Complexity is anything related to the structure of a software system that makes it hard to understand and modify."

-In other words, complexity can take many forms, and doesn't necessary has anything to do with performance, your code can be performant and still be complex
+In other words, complexity can take many forms, and doesnt necessary has anything to do with performance, your code can be performant and still be complex

 I'd like to share some key definitions and insights from the book in this article.
 But first, let's imagine a common situation that probably you’ve already been to…